rtivadar/aath0.github.io/_posts/2018-04-19-atp-tennis-analysis-2006-2015-what-makes-the-greats-so-great.md

 ![alt text](/assets/img/tennis-percent-return-games-won.jpeg "Tennis Percent Return Games Won")

 What's interesting here is that after 2006, Federer is consistently below Nadal, Djokovic, and Murray.
-Federer is almost universially thought to be the best tennis player in history, so we might expect his defense game to be a little stronger.
+Federer is almost universally thought to be the best tennis player in history, so we might expect his defense game to be a little stronger.

-However, once again, what separates the great players apart is just their sheer consistency.
-While other top ranked players win a higher percentage of return games in the sparitic years they are ranked, the great players are consistently ranked highly and consistently return well.
+However, once again, what separates the great players from other players is just their sheer consistency.
+While other top ranked players win a higher percentage of return games in the sporadic years they are ranked, the great players are consistently ranked highly and consistently return well.

 ### Percent of Break Points Converted